dzangolab/generator-dzangolab-iac/generators/do-swarm/templates/do-swarm/README.md

 ### Ansible

 #### hosts:
-Update ansible_host with the IP_ADDRESS after using do-swarm-leader with the provisioned ip address
+Update ansible_host with the public IP_ADDRESS after using do-swarm-leader with the provisioned ip address
 ```
 ansible_host=PUBLIC_IP_ADDRESS
 ```